Sava-thecoolone/BETTER-CPU/README.md

 Download the assembler from [here](https://github.com/Sava-thecoolone/BETTER-CPU/releases/tag/Latest) and drag the file you want to compile on top of it.
 Alternatively, you can run `main.exe` with the file as an argument in a cmd window for debug info

 **The assembler automatically updates the project**, just exit out of it and then open it again to updates it

+When you download it it doesn't have a program, if you just want a test - load snake.txt